|Founded||Founded in 1972 by George Davis, Rodger Collins, Julius Davis, and Maurice Jackson in or near Near West Side|

 Murray Hooper ended up admitting the killing and named his boss Roger Collins as involved in the murder, this led to the conviction of Roger “Cochise” Collins and now he was headed back to prison in 1981.

 After the Black Gangsters formed in 1981, they made a conquest of the suburb of Zion Illinois and also the ABLA Housing projects (The Village).
 The Black Gangsters conflicted heavily with the Traveling Vice Lords and Conservative Vice Lords when they entered these projects.
 Many of the Black Gangster Disciples in these projects flipped to become Black Gangsters because they preferred how this new nation was ran.
-I am not sure if Cochise was running this organization at any point in time but legend has it that Boonie Black took over when the Black Gangsters were founded, regardless of whether it was Boonie or Cochise the leadership of this new organization knew how to make money on the streets and aggressively pursued drug turf while violently wiping out competition.
-The old ways of the 1970s Royal Family were installed in young impressionable members living in The Village in the 1980s which turned many young members into cold hearted killers and serious gangsters.
+The leadership of this new organization knew how to make money on the streets and aggressively pursued drug turf while violently wiping out competition.
+The old ways of the 1970s Royal Family and Goon Squad were installed in young impressionable members living in The Village in the 1980s which turned many young members into cold hearted killers and serious gangsters.
 The way of this organization was to not let anything stop them, especially the Traveling Vice Lords that had heavily armed security in The Village and the crumbling high rises of the notorious Grace Abbott projects.

-Black Gangsters did not like having to rely on allies to get by but sometimes it was necessary especially since they were no longer a robbery gang that roamed the country killing and looting, now they were in this to make larger sums of money by selling drugs in the public housing projects and some of meanest areas of the west side of Chicago.
+Black Gangsters did not like having to rely on allies to get by but sometimes it was necessary now that they were in this to make larger sums of money by selling drugs in the public housing projects on the south side and west side (Harold Ickes and ABLA projects).
 The ally that gave the Black Gangsters the most grief was the Black Gangster Disciples that was another organization that was heavily involved in the selling of large amounts of drugs in the public housing projects.

 It was about 1992 when the Black Gangsters began to have issues not only within their own organization but also with the Gangster Disciples and Black Souls street gangs.
 Legend has it that Maurice King Baldy Jackson was having sex with members of the Black Gangsters behind prison walls as he allegedly ordered members to do these acts with him whether they were willing or not.
 This possible founder that went by the nickname “Gam” was allegedly the one that exploited Baldy’s wrong doing and had him killed, because homosexual acts were not tolerated within the BGN.